fabritrv/OWPy/README.md

 # OWPy
-Simple Python program that uses OpenWeatherMap's APIs to display temperature and himidity graphs for the next 36 hours in a certain location.
+Simple Python program that uses OpenWeatherMap's APIs to display temperature and humidity % for the next 36 hours, given a certain location.

 #### HOW TO USE:
 Insert in the main: